bigbadcon/bbc-11ty/src/blog/focused-con-with-a-personal-touch.md

 ---
-title: "Focused Con with a Personal Touch"
+title: Focused Con with a Personal Touch
 tags: blog
 status: published
-date: "2012-06-25"
+date: 2012-06-25
 categories:
-  - "the-making-of"
+- the-making-of

 ---

-<iframe width="640" height="360" src="http://www.youtube.com/embed/FxVEdui_fE4" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="360" src="https://www.youtube.com/embed/FxVEdui_fE4" frameborder="0" allowfullscreen></iframe>

 There is a real advantage to Big Bad Con being small.
 At this size (under 300 guests) I can personally oversee every part of it from start to finish.
 Is my dedication to the con obsessive-compulsive?
 Well, yes, it probably is.
 Here is how you reap the benefits: